 7. WEAR AN EXTRA WARM JACKET IN WINTER

-Among the times I visited Venice, those I enjoyed the most was during summer.
+Among the times I visited Venice, those I enjoyed the most were during summer.
 If you decide, though, to visit it during winter, be prepared for much cold.
 Venice can get so windy that the real-feel temperature can really surprise you -negatively-.
 I was there at the end of December, it was actually one day before New Year’s Eve.
 I remember clearly leaving Austria at temperatures around zero with a jacket that was perfectly suitable for our place and headed to Venice with temperatures around 10 degrees Celsius.
 ‘Cool’, I thought.
 ‘It’s gonna be pleasant’.
 Well, not really.
 When we reached Venice and we got on the Vaporetto I got shocked!!!
-I didn’t know where to hide from the crazy cold wind, which made me feel like I was on North Pole… Austria felt warmer…!
+I didn’t know where to hide from the crazy cold wind, which made me feel like I was at the North Pole… Austria felt warmer…!

 Fog of love

 Nevertheless, Venice in winter gets a little bit foggy and it feels like every single light on the wet alleys is reflected right inside your soul.
-There is no way that you won’t fall for Venice regardless the season.
+There is no way that you won’t fall for Venice regardless of the season.
 I can’t think of a more romantic place!
 So, tip number 7: If you take your trip to Venice in winter, wear an extra warm coat/jacket in winter.
 And you’ll be fine!

 8. WEAR COMFORTABLE CLOTHES IN VENICE

-During the day, you are going to walk a lot and especially in summer, you are going to sweat a lot.
+During the day, you are going to walk a lot, and especially in summer, you are going to sweat a lot.
 So, as much as you’d love to wear a perfect but uncomfortable dress, choose something comfortable instead.
 You are not going to regret it.
 You’d better leave all uncomfortable things for that cocktail we said before.
 So, tip number 8: Wear comfortable clothes during the day.